opensvc/docs.opensvc.com/source/storage.hp3par.rst

 ::

-	root@node2:~ # svc1.opensvc.com syncresume
+	root@node2:~ # svc1.opensvc.com sync resume
 	13:33:43 INFO    SVC1.OPENSVC.COM.SYNC#1  startrcopygroup MYRCG.r12345

 .. note:: Although service is now running fine on node2@site2, the data replication is not restarted (the HP 3Par RCG is still stopped).
 That's why need to restart the RCG.
-The OpenSVC ``syncresume`` option is made for that, and will trigger a ``startrcopygroup`` in the HP 3Par array.
+The OpenSVC :cmd:`sync resume` action is made for that, and will trigger a ``startrcopygroup`` in the HP 3Par array.

 Let's check the service state after relocation at site2: